 How does evestor compare?

-Evestor’s closest rivals are Nutmeg and Moneyfarm.
-All three robo-platforms will ask questions about your income and investment goals as well as how much risk you are prepared to take and will then come up with a recommended portfolio that will be regularly monitored and rebalanced.
+Evestor’s closest rivals are Wealthify, Nutmeg and Moneyfarm.
+All four robo-platforms will ask questions about your income and investment goals as well as how much risk you are prepared to take and will then come up with a recommended portfolio that will be regularly monitored and rebalanced (less so it seems with evestor).
 In each instance you can be screened-out by the online questionnaires for not being suitable to invest if you have excessive debts or no cash savings.
 However, you can simply alter your previous answers to the questions in order to get through the screening process which does make the whole thing seem a token gesture.

-Despite the similarities between the three services there are some differences in where your money will go.
+Despite the similarities between the four services, there are some differences in where your money will go.

 evestor vs Nutmeg

-Evestor comes up with three portfolios depending on your answers, while Nutmeg has 10 managed portfolio ranging from cautious to aggressive attitudes.
-These are regularly reviewed depending on market conditions and users will receive regular investment strategy updates and can watch video explanations on Nutmeg’s website.
+Evestor comes up with three portfolios depending on your answers, while Nutmeg has a total of 30, including a range of fully managed, socially responsible and fixed allocation portfolios.
+The portfolios are regularly reviewed depending on market conditions and users will receive regular investment strategy updates and can watch video explanations on Nutmeg’s website.

 Both will let you open an ISA, SIPP or general investment account.
 Investors using evestor will have their money allocated to tracker funds, but Nutmeg uses exchange traded funds (ETFs) which tend to be cheaper than tracker funds.